 who goes well with her

 Why do hurricanes travel so fast?
 'Cause if they travelled slowly, we'd have to call them slowicanes! heh.

-Actually though, thanks for clicking on my Janna guide (my first)!
-She's one of the best supports in the meta right now, able to both set up kills for her team and easily get enemies off of an ally, all while whooshing around the map faster than a scalded dog.
+Actually though, thanks for checking out my Janna guide!
+She's one of the best supports in the meta right now, able to both set up kills for her team and easily get enemies off of an ally, all while whooshing around the map with style.
 Plus, she's super fun to play. :D

 Janna’s peel is by far the best in the game, allowing you to get an entire team off of an ally with ease.
 Team fight’s going sour?
 Monsoon the enemy away and let your team escape to safety.
 Leona’s about to engage?
 Stop her Zenith Blade dash and it’s like nothing ever happened.

 Since Zephyr gives percentage movement speed, you only get faster and faster as the game progresses, letting you zip around the map with ease.
 This allows you to quickly reach a teammate in need of help, rotate efficiently to secure objectives, escape to safety in a bad situation, get back to lane faster, or just to dodge skillshots more easily.

 Janna’s kit is pretty simple and easy to learn if you’re new to supporting or new to Janna.
 She doesn’t have a very high skill floor, so you don’t have to play endless customs with friends just to pick up the basics.
 Once mastered, though, she is an incredibly strong asset to your team.